How did THAT happen?

 After years of pursuing music and acting in Chicago, I became a Rolfer ™ at the suggestion of another Structural Integrator, Dan Cohen, who offered me my first Ten Series.
 In 13 sessions he seemed to erase my migraine headaches (20 years free and counting).
 The work also relieved the constant backache I had felt for years.
 He “talent spotted” me as someone who truly understood the work at a “quantum level”, and directed me to the Rolf Institute to be trained.
 It took 10 years to convince me, but now it’s been that long in business, and he was right.
 I know this stuff.

-Ever since then, I have been a full time Rolfer with practices in Atlanta, Chattanooga, and now Los Angeles.
+Ever since then, I have been a full time Rolfer with practices in Atlanta, Chattanooga, Los Angeles and now Providence, Rhode Island.
 Through the Rolf Institute, I have been able to contribute written articles and editing for The Journal of Structural Integration, their trade publication.
 My outside articles have been published in Massage Magazine and Conscious Living, and blogs.
 My favorite topics include the differing thought processes of a medical model versus a holistic approach to health.

 Certified Rolfers and Structural Integrators are required to maintain continuing education through approved workshops and classes, and I have kept up with courses in manipulation, movement, biomechanics and cranial-sacral techniques, as well as Reiki level 1 attunement, shamanic and other skills.